 Dorothy-Ann Parent (better known as Hyphen) is a writer, a traditional Jew, a seeker of justice, a lover of stories, the self-proclaimed Jewish Molly Weasley, hobbit-sized, and best not left unattended in a bookshop or animal shelter.

 Janine Warrington graduated from Gonzaga University with a degree in religious studies in 2017.
 Her thesis used comics as a visual metaphor for the role of doubt in healthy faith development.
-Currently she works in childcare and is applying for graduate school to get a Masters in Theology.
+This fall she will pursue her Masters in Theological Studies at Emory University.

 Jeff Borders was born in Spokane, Washington and has lived there since.
 He is a self published author, focusing in science fiction and fantasy, but he enjoyes writing in all its forms.
 By trade he is a Respiratory Therapist, but he is also active in his community as a volunteer firefighter, as well as being active in his church.
 He holds many additional teaching certifications for his fields of employment and he enjoys educating others.